yenhanshih/AspNetCore.RapiDoc/README.md

-NavLogoWidth   | Specifies the navigation logo width of the custom logo, only available in read-mode | 36 NavLogoHeight  | Specifies the navigation logo height of the custom logo, only available in read-mode | 36 NavLogoPadding | Specifies the navigation logo padding of the custom logo, only available in read-mode | 0
+NavLogoWidth   | Specifies the navigation logo width of the custom logo, only available in read-mode | 36 NavLogoHeight  | Specifies the navigation logo height of the custom logo, only available in read-mode | 36 NavLogoPadding | Specifies the navigation logo padding of the custom logo, only available in read-mode | 0 Auth           | Contents appear at authentication section which is under the overview > servers slot.
+You can link to this section using #auth | string.empty